iamdtang/itp/public/assignments/dvd-api.md

 ### 3. GET /api/v1/dvds - The first 20 dvds

 Return 20 dvds.
 Related records should be sideloaded under the keys `genres` and `ratings`.
+Use the `$hidden` property on the model to hide certain fields: https://laravel.com/docs/5.1/eloquent-serialization#hiding-attributes-from-json

 ```js
 {